The endpoint of the Gregory-Laflamme instability of black strings revisited: Convergence tests

 In this appendix we provide the results of the convergence tests.
 We monitor the AH area since it plays a fundamental role in the interpretation of the results and, in turn, it is sensitive to the overall structure of the horizon, thus providing a good idea of the accuracy level of the simulations.
 To carry out the tests we evolved the $L=10$, $r_0=1$ black string across different resolutions.

-The medium resolution run has a coarsest grid spacing of $h=0.25r_0$ and this is the typical resolution that we have used to present the results in the paper.
+The medium resolution run has a coarsest grid spacing of $\Delta_\text{med}=h=0.25r_0$ and this is the typical resolution that we have used to present the results in the paper.
 The low and high resolution runs have grid spacings $\Delta_\text{low}=\frac{10}{7}h$ and $\Delta_\text{high}=\frac{2}{3}h$ respectively.
 The reason for these choices is the following.
 The low resolution cannot be too low, e.g., $\Delta_\text{low}=2h$, because otherwise the code would crash shortly after the formation of the first generation; on the other hand, too high resolution is unfeasible with our limited computational resources.
 Therefore, the chosen grid spacings for the tests seem to be a good compromise.

 In Fig. \ref{fig:ah_area_conv} we display the results of the convergence tests.
+In this plot, we compare the AH area computed with different resolutions in terms of the convergence factor

 Due to the high computational cost of the high resolution run, we could only evolve it for a limited time, which in turn limits the evolution time of the tests.
 This plot shows that the order of convergence is roughly 3 throughout the evolution.
 This is expected since even though we use a method that is $6^\text{th}$ order in space and $4^\text{th}$ order in time, the interpolation/extrapolation at the level boundaries typically reduce the order of convergence.